Arksine/moonraker/docs/configuration.md

 #   If your single-relay Tasmota device switches on/off successfully,
 #   but fails to report its state, ensure that 'SetOption26' is set in
 #   Tasmota.
+address:
+user:
+password:
+output_id:
+#   The above options are used for "shelly" devices.
+The
+#   address should be a valid ip or hostname for the Shelly device.
+#   Provide a user and password if configured in Shelly (default is empty).
+#   If password is set but user is empty the default user "admin" will be used
+#   Provided an output_id (relay id) if the Shelly device supports
+#   more than one (default is 0).

 ```
 Below are some potential examples: